-The Group has entered into commercial property leases with remaining terms of between one and two years.
+The Group has entered into commercial property leases have average lives between one and two years without the right to renew.
 All leases include a clause to enable upward revision of the rental charge on an annual basis according to prevailing market conditions.

-Future minimum rentals receivable under operating leases as of December 31, 2017 and 2016, are as follows:
+Future minimum rentals receivable under non-cancellable operating leases as of December 31, 2018 and 2017 are as follows: